ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 DNS server, the following ordered actions are performed on the EXTRA-TEXT
 field:

-1. If the the response is not received over an encrypted DNS tansport, the DNS client MUST NOT act upon data in the EXTRA-TEXT field, as the data is vulnerable  to modification by an on-path attacker.
+1. If the the response is not received over an encrypted DNS transport, the DNS client MUST NOT act upon data in the EXTRA-TEXT field, as the data is vulnerable  to modification by an on-path attacker.
 An attacker can inject or